alancesar/raspberrypi-setup/README.md

 ```

 # Setup Portainer
 The `docker-compose.yaml` contains the setup for all the services.
-Just fill the `.env` with this data:
+Just fill the `portainer/.env` with this data:

 - `APPS`: the path for applications file and configurations;
 - `DATA`: the downloads and media root path;